Co-author: Deepak R. Bharadwaj

 As the need to return to the workplace increases, leveraging data and technology is becoming crucial to enforce workplace safety measures, assure safety and ease workforce anxiety about returning to physical workplaces.
 Integrated and no-touch workplace technologies are gaining traction, but there are a variety of solutions on offer.
 Precision, accuracy, and dependability will be the key to moving beyond the blind-spots and enabling a confident return to the workplace program.

 41% of employees are anxious about returning to work today citing the anticipated risk of infection as the prime reason.
 To enable an apprehension-free return to the workplace, easing employee anxiety is crucial, and companies must leverage technology to bring real-time safety assurance to employee experience.
 Selecting precise workplace technologies and integrated solutions that amplify safety with minimal behavioral change requirements will be the key to making this possible.

-HCL SafeSense, for example, is a precision-focused solution that relies on real time face-mask detection, contactless temperature screenings, digital queuing systems, distance sensing, and other contactless mechanisms that help workplaces eliminate the guesswork.
+HCLTech SafeSense, for example, is a precision-focused solution that relies on real time face-mask detection, contactless temperature screenings, digital queuing systems, distance sensing, and other contactless mechanisms that help workplaces eliminate the guesswork.
 Moreover, applications like ServiceNow Safe Workplace suite helps bring operational excellence to workplace safety by automating workflows and bringing critical safety enforcement information and actions onto a comprehensive dashboard.
-By integrating Safe Workplace suite with HCL SafeSense, businesses can support the reduction of infections from every point of the employee’s journey while reinforcing safety status in the form of real time visual notifications.
+By integrating Safe Workplace suite with HCLTech SafeSense, businesses can support the reduction of infections from every point of the employee’s journey while reinforcing safety status in the form of real time visual notifications.

 A roadmap to reinventing employee journeys